 Developers can build smart contracts in C, and work is underway on Rust tools, Solana's flagship language for Smart Contract development.

 Team and development

 The Solana team developed the ecosystem in San Diego, California.
-Solana's team comprises former employees of Qualcomm, Google, Apple, Microsoft, and Dropbox.
+Solana's team comprises former Qualcomm, Google, Apple, Microsoft, and Dropbox employees.
 In addition to relying on similar database technologies used by Google and Microsoft, Solana's architecture also draws some inspiration from Filecoin, a decentralized data warehousing cryptocurrency project.